 "Im not dead," he said.
 "I had to check on this one...but it turns out Im alive."
 Alive and entirely unbound by the constraints of standard punctuation.

 The apparent source of all this drama? justin.bieber.serverswell.com, provided by celebrity hoax generator Fakea which reported Tuesday that Bieber had died in a car crash.
-Having lost control of his vehicle, it says, he flipped it while traveling at approximately 95 miles per hour.
+Having lost control of his vehicle, the site says, he flipped it while traveling at approximately 95 miles per hour.
 "He was killed instantly," according to the site.

 "He was pronounced dead at the scene by paramedics responding to the vehicle accident and was identified by photo ID found on his body," the report reads.
 "Alcohol and drugs do not appear to have been a factor in this accident."